sempruijs/coding-with-eyes-closed/coding-with-eyes-closed/src/languages/buildpipelines.md

 - You can make a buildpiplenine with nix for every language.
 - It is reproducable, meaning that all your tools are pined to a specific version.
 That way you can reproduce your build in the future.
 - You can test your buildpipeline localy because your pipeline is reproducable.
 You can reproduce it on your local machine.
 - Because you can test your pipeline localy, you can read the error messages localy.
-No need to navigate awebsite with a screenreader.
+No need to navigate awebsite with a screen reader.
 - Because it is reproducable, it will not break in the future.
 Once it works, it will always work.
 - Nix integrates with CI products such as github actions.
 Nix can build docker images.
 Learn once, deploy everywhere.